 - Hit “Extensions” to view the installed extensions, or click “Plugins” to view plugins.

-- Click “Remove” to completely delete DNS adware extension from both Add-ons and Plugins.
+- Click “Remove” to delete the DNS adware extension from Add-ons and Plugins.

 - Navigate to Safari>>Preferences.